 The gauntlet was thrown down by Wolf Alice drummer Joel Amey, who recalled the horror of enduring line dancing classes as a child, where he was forced to listen to Man!
 I Feel Like A Woman over and over until he decided to wear black and scowl for the rest of his life.
 Posting this story on Facebook he implored the kids to buy his album and vanquish this leopard print demon in the name of real music.

 It’s probably fair to say that Shania will have no idea whatsoever about this band and the campaign of hate that they started (which weirdly ended up with Jeremy Corbyn stepping forward to tweet support for Wolf Alice).
 No Shania wasn’t in this fight, she was like a queen in her castle asleep while her Stan army went out and attacked the neighbouring country.

 It’s odd to think that a woman in her fifties would have such an amount of online fanatics, Beyoncé sure but Shania?
 Yet swarm they did, trolling Wolf Alice and their fans into submission.
 This was like the popular kids ganging up against people they would usually ignore, only because the band were close to taking away the prize of a number one album.
 Wolf Alice previously lost out when their debut album went to number two behind Florence and the Machine a few years back, but in that case the fans were too similar for there to be any real conflict.

-This time the battle lines were more easily drawn: pop vs indie, autotune vs instruments, professional songwriting teams vs writing the songs yourself, old vs young.
+This time the battle lines were more easily drawn: pop vs indie, autotune vs instruments, old vs young.